On this page

 The Bill has a proposed commencement date of 1 July 2027.
 The Bill will require shifts in practice and how compulsory mental health care is provided.
 The commencement date is to ensure that affected mental health services and other impacted areas, such as the courts have sufficient time to prepare for new legislation.

-The contents in the Bill have been guided by what was heard through public consultation (as outlined below) and an Expert Advisory Group.
+The contents in the Bill have been guided by what was heard through public consultation, an Expert Advisory Group and scrutiny by the Health Committee (as outlined below).

 Public consultation